trungvose/angular-spotify/README.md

 ## Compatibility

-Web Playback SDK provided supports for Chrome, Firefox, Edge, IE 11, or above running on Mac/Windows/Linux.
+Web Playback SDK supports Chrome, Firefox, Edge, IE 11, or above running on Mac/Windows/Linux.

 It **doesn't support** Safari or any mobile browser on **Android** or **iOS**